Frontrider/Godle-Publish/README.md

 <br/>

-HUGE thanks for the work of @fenix-hub for his work on creating a somewhat functional Open API specification for the godot asset library.
+HUGE thanks for the work of @fenix-hub for his work on creating a functional Open API specification for the godot asset library.